 - Abnormal muscle twitching.

-Most people with mild brain injury usually recover much of their neurologic function, or learn to live successfully with emerging disabilities.
+Most people with mild effects of steroids on the brain injury usually recover much of their neurologic function, or learn to live successfully with emerging disabilities.

 The doctor asks about your symptoms and medical history and perform a physical exam.
 You may need to see a doctor who specializes in brain problems.